A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Results}

-As shown in Figure~\ref{fig:jga21_comparison_labels}, our proposed CAMELL framework, along with CAMEL, requires significantly fewer labels to reach performance levels comparable to those of the baseline methods.
-This indicates that CAMELL is more efficient in dialogue belief tracking than the baseline strategies, a finding that aligns with our observations in translation tasks.
-It also highlights the vital role played by CAMELL's confidence estimates in guiding the active learning process.
-This conclusion is further supported by the lower calibration error of CAMELL's confidence estimates, as demonstrated in Table~\ref{tab:ece_comparison}.
+As shown in Figure~\ref{subfigure:experiments:dst_results:n_annotations}, our proposed CAMEL framework requires significantly fewer labels to reach performance levels comparable to those of the baseline methods.
+This indicates that CAMEL is more efficient in learning dialogue belief tracking than the baseline strategies.
+It is important to note that all approaches requires the same number of unlabelled dialogues (see Figure~\ref{subfigure:experiments:dst_results:n_dialogues}).
+It also highlights the role played by CAMEL's confidence estimates in guiding the active learning process.
+This conclusion is supported by the lower calibration error of CAMEL's confidence estimates, as reported in Table~\ref{table:experiments:ece}.

-Another key observation, evident in Figure~\ref{fig:jga21_comparison}, is that CAMELL requires fewer dialogues and labels than CAMEL to achieve comparable performance.
-This showcases the effectiveness of label validation in CAMELL, allowing the model to discard labels that may otherwise hinder its learning.

-It is important to reiterate, paralleling our findings in machine translation, that regardless of the framework, all models necessitate approximately the same number of dialogues for training, as depicted in Figure~\ref{fig:jga21_comparison_dialogues}.
+Further, we observe in Figures~\ref{subfigure:experiments:dst_results:meta_n_annotations}-\ref{subfigure:experiments:dst_results:meta_n_dialogues} that similar results can be achieved using a computationally efficient uncertainty estimation technique such as the post-hoc Dirichlet meta model, described in Section~\ref{subsection:camell:efficient_confidence_estimation}, applied to the SetSUMBT model.
+It should be noted that the comparatively lower joint goal accuracy of this model can be attributed to its singular SetSUMBT model configuration.
+An ensemble of models consistently achieves an accuracy that is \(2\) to \(3\) percentage points higher.

-\subsubsection{Label Correction}
+\subsection{Label Correction}

-Using CAMELL's label validation scheme~(Section~\ref{subsection:labelconf}), we automatically correct labels in the MultiWOZ $2.1$ training set.
-This process involves: (1) training a CE-SetSUMBT belief tracker on MultiWOZ $2.1$, (2) identifying potentially incorrect labels through label validation, and (3) replacing these labels with predictions of CE-SetSUMBT (labels are only replaced if the prediction confidence is higher than label confidence).
-The quality of the cleaned dataset is evaluated using two distinct trackers.
+To assess the quality of the corrected labels generated by our proposed label correction method (Section~\ref{subsection:camell:label_correction}), we trained two distinct tracking models, CE-SetSUMBT and TripPy~\citep{heck2020trippy}, using both the original MultiWOZ $2.1$ dataset and various autocorrected datasets (live, online, offline, and semi-offline).
+The evaluation was conducted on both the noisy MultiWOZ $2.1$ test set and the manually corrected MultiWOZ $2.4$ test set.
+The selected tracking models represent the two major non-generative approaches to dialogue state tracking: a pick-list-based approach (SetSUMBT) and a span-prediction approach (TripPy).